JimboMahoney/CyTOF-PlotViewer/README.md

 Plots log histograms for user-selected parameters of FCS files like Fluidigm's PlotViewer program.
 Works for both CyTOF and Flow.
 <br>
 <br>
-UPDATE 24th Jan 2020 - Now adds label to plots showing mean and median intensities, as well as message box of estimated time to plot, since plotting lots of parameters (e.g. 10+) can take time.
+UPDATE 3rd Mar 2020 - Improved memory usage and processing time by downsampling data.

 e.g. like this: